daemonio/reddit-poster/README.md

 to post when a "highly upvoted" post is growing between its post time (also called created\_utc time) and 15 hours.

-In other words, the BEST time to post is to wait a "highly upvoted" post to get at least 15 hours old.
+In other words, the BEST time to post is to wait a "highly upvoted" post to be at least 15 hours old.
 Again, this is a heuristic so of course it can fail sometimes.

 The calculation is simple.
 Being "score" the amount of upvotes, IF `created_utc` [1] is below 15 hours AND